omerbenamram/evtx/README.md

 Initial benchmarking that I've performed indicates that this implementation is very fast.

-It crunches through a 30MB .evtx file (around 227K records) in around 21 milliseconds.
+It crunches through a 30MB .evtx file (around 227K records) in around 4 seconds.

 ## License